Vehicle ITC and CCA

 THEN you are allowed to claim $77 ($1,620 x 5/105ths) for your ITCs on your GST return.

-I’ve been writing off the full amount of CCA in the books every year.
-This keeps the two balances equal and uncomplicated just like this person does in How to Amortize Assets / Reconcile Statements When CCA Cannot be Claimed Due to Net Loss
+My Scenario: I’ve been writing off the full amount of CCA in the books every year.
+This keeps the two balances equal and uncomplicated just like this person does in How to Amortize Assets / Reconcile Statements When CCA Cannot be Claimed Due to Net Loss.

 With the above example, the bookkeeping entry I typically make is (the amounts below being the total of the business & personal portion) $27,000 x 15% (1/2 of the usual 30% because its the vehicles 1st year).
 Yes the 40% business use is calculated on the income tax form but not here.